 security system

-MikroTik makes what appears to be one of the lowest-cost small routers with full features: hEX S (2025) for $69.
+MikroTik makes what appears to be some of the lowest-cost small routers with full features: hEX S (2025) for $69.
 For full management, it requires a separate program that runs on a PC - called WinBox.
 Some users complain about the complexity of controlling MikroTik devices, but this stems from the large number of options supported.
 Presumably, the router runs the same OS as MikroTik's larger and more expensive commercial routers.

-Ubiquiti also makes a small, low-cost router, the Ubiquiti Cloud Gateway Ultra, for $129.
+Ubiquiti also makes a small, mid-cost router, the Ubiquiti Cloud Gateway Ultra, for $129.
 It seems to be feature-rich, but it does not have a user manual.
 It looks like it can be controlled from a Ubiquiti cloud interface or the built-in management interface, which is purported to be pretty self-explanatory.
 Ubiquiti gear is favored among many network geeks.

 TP-Link is another option.
 Their Omada series of SOHO devices is reasonably priced.
 The ER605 is described as a VPN router and is only $51 on Amazon.
-VPN routers have all the basic stuff but add the ability to communicate between sites securely.
-An example would be to connect between office buildings of the same company over the internet.
+VPN routers have all the basic stuff, but add the ability to communicate between sites securely..
 A big brother to this is the ER7206 for $140, which is described as a "professional" version.
-It looks like Omada devices can be centrally managed an Omada "controller" node in the network and there is also an app available.
-You can also buy a dedicated Omada controller appliance box for $80, but the software can even run on a Raspberry Pi if you want.
-There is also a "Festa" FR205 5-port model for only $47 on Amazon.
-It claims to be easy to set up (as in zero configuration) and is aimed at small businesses.
-However, it requires a connection to a TP-Link cloud for management. and is not compatible with Omada.
-This is currently free, but they reserve the right to charge in the future.
-Sounds a little like "bait and switch" and possibly not very secure.
-People are nervous about TP-Link in general, since there may be a ban imposed on them for security reasons.
-This is very controversial, and TP-Link denies being either a China-controlled company or making products that can be exploited by attackers (at least no more so than the others).
+Omada devices can be centrally managed via an Omada "controller" node in the network, and there is also an app available.
+You can also buy a dedicated Omada controller appliance box for $80, but the software can even run on a Raspberry Pi if you want to do a DIY thing.

 Regarding hacks and vulnerabilities, apparently, ASUS SOHO routers have been targeted recently (2025): see this article.
 Apparently, "state actors" have been planting backdoors in ASUS routers using a security vulnerability for some time in preparation for a massive global attack, and thousands of routers are affected.
 ASUS says they patched the routers to prevent further attacks, but the backdoor is reported to survive firmware updates and reboots.
 Sheesh!